burzin25/2021Fall_finals/README.md

 ## Analysis:
 ### Hypothesis 1
 Colonel Gaddafi, who was widely considered as a cruel dictator, might have impacted the mortality of the country.
 Hence, below is the first hypothesis.
-#### We expect the adult mortality rate to decrease post the killing of Col Gaddafi in Libya in 2011.
+#### We expect the adult mortality to decrease post the killing of Col Gaddafi in Libya in 2011.
 Mortality all gender means number of deaths over a given period.
 It is expressed in thousands.
 <img alt="Libya: Mortality from 1950-2020" src="./Images/Libya_Mortality_1950_2020.PNG" title="Libya: Mortality from 1950-2020"/>